Manic Street Preachers: "Motown Junk" to The Holy Bible (1991–1994)

+Disappearance of Richey Edwards (1995)

-Edwards disappeared on 1 February 1995, on the day when he and James Dean Bradfield were due to fly to the US on a promotional tour.
+Edwards disappeared on 1 February 1995, on the day when he and Bradfield were due to fly to the US on a promotional tour.
 In the two weeks before his disappearance, Edwards withdrew £200 a day from his bank account, which totalled £2,800 by the day of the scheduled flight.
 He checked out of the Embassy Hotel in Bayswater Road, London, at seven in the morning, and then drove to his apartment in Cardiff, Wales.
 In the two weeks that followed he was apparently spotted in the Newport passport office, and the Newport bus station.
 On 7 February, a taxi driver from Newport supposedly picked up Edwards from the King's Hotel in Newport, and drove him around the valleys, including Blackwood (Edwards' home as a child).
 The passenger got off at the Severn View service station near Aust and paid the £68 fare in cash.

 On 14 February, Edwards' Vauxhall Cavalier received a parking ticket at the Severn View service station and on 17 February, the vehicle was reported as abandoned.
 Police discovered the battery to be flat, with evidence that the car had been lived in.
-Due to the service station's proximity to the Severn Bridge (which has been a renowned suicide location in the past) it was widely believed that he took his own life by jumping from the bridge.
-Many people who knew him, however, have said that he was never the type to contemplate suicide and he was quoted in 1994 as saying "In terms of the 'S' word, that does not enter my mind.
-And it never has done, in terms of an attempt.
-Because I am stronger than that.
-I might be a weak person, but I can take pain."
+Due to the service station's proximity to the Severn Bridge (which has been a prominent suicide location in the past) it was widely believed that he took his own life by jumping from the bridge.

-Since then he has reportedly been spotted in a market in Goa, India, and on the islands of Fuerteventura and Lanzarote.
-There have been other alleged sightings of Edwards, especially in the years immediately following his disappearance.
-However, none of these has proved conclusive and none has been confirmed by investigators.
-He has not been seen since.

-Manic Street Preachers was put on hold for six months and disbanding the group was seriously considered, but with the blessing of Edwards' family, the other members continued.
+Manic Street Preachers were put on hold for six months and disbanding the group was seriously considered, but with the blessing of Edwards' family, the other members continued.
 Edwards was legally "presumed dead" in 2008, to enable his parents to administer his estate.
 The band continue to set up a microphone for Edwards at every live performance.
+The band's first release following Edwards' disappearance was a cover of "Raindrops Keep Fallin' on My Head" for the various artists charity album The Help Album, issued in September 1995 in aid of War Child.